fabric8io-attic/base-images/sti-java/templates/README.md

   the classpath is created via the goal `dependency:build-classpath` and which can be picked up by `run` when starting up.
   See [maven-dependency-plugin](https://maven.apache.org/plugins/maven-dependency-plugin/build-classpath-mojo.html)
   for possible options.
+* **MAVEN_USE_REPO_DEPENDENCIES** If set to a value then the classpath is build up with pointing to dependencies directly in the local Maven repository.
+When unset (default) dependent jars are copied into the application directory and the classpath file is build up from the jars in this directory
 * **MAVEN_MIRROR** If set to an Maven repository URL this URL is taken as a mirror for Maven central
+* **MAVEN_CLEAR_REPO** If set then the Maven repository is removed after the artefact is build.
+This is useful for keeping the created application image small, but prevents *incremental* builds.
+Setting this variable implies also that dependent artefacts are copied into the application directory.

 ## Run Time